lulu-wang/Creative-Writing-AI-Webapp/README.md

    $ python -m venv venv
    $ . venv/bin/activate
    ```
+3. Make sure to have API keys for Open AI and Stable Diffusion.
+Update these values in .env.example.

-3. Install the requirements:
+4. Install the requirements:

    ```bash
    $ pip install -r requirements.txt
    ```

-   Make sure to have API keys for Open AI and Stable Diffusion.

-4. Run the app:
+5. Run the app:

    ```bash
    $ flask run